 Needless to say, brushing and flossing are both very important routines in keeping good dental hygiene.
 And training your child early to brush and floss at least twice a day will set the tone for good dental hygiene habits as they grow old.

-Although teeth whitening toothpaste has become a norm today, it’s still best to consult with your dentist whether it’s safe for your child to use it.
-There are safer products that are free of peroxide, but even if they’re all-natural, there still may be possible adverse effects that you might not be aware of.
+Although teeth whitening toothpaste has become a norm today, it’s still best to consult with your dentist about whether it’s safe for your child to use it.
+There are safer products that are 6% Hydrogen Peroxide, but even if they’re all-natural, there still may be possible adverse effects that you might not be aware of.

 Tip #4: Prevent Cavities

-An ounce of prevention is better than a pound of cure, and so if you don’t want your kids to grow into their teenage years with cavities, it’s better to act on it now.
+An ounce of prevention is better than a pound of cure, and so if you don’t want your kids with bad teeth to grow into their teenage years with cavities, it’s better to act on it now.

 Bacteria growth will continue to progress deeper into and through the root canals, this may create an acidic environment around the permanent tooth that will soon lead to cavities as they erupt.